 The Board operates in strict accordance with the Company's Conflicts of Interest policy which sets out the process and procedures to be followed in the event that a conflict has been identified.
 At the start of each Board meeting, the Chairman formally requests that any potential or actual conflicts of interest be declared (which is recorded in the minutes) and any director impacted then participates as allowed for in the policy.
-If during the course of the meeting any further potential or actual conflicts arise it is the responsibility of the Director to declare such potential or actual conflict.
+If during the course of the meeting any further potential or actual conflicts arise it is the responsibility of the director to declare such potential or actual conflict.
 The Board operates a Conflicts of Interest register which is maintained by the Company Secretary and reviewed annually.

 The Chairman is responsible for leading the annual review of the effectiveness of the Board.
-The most recent review was completed in the final quarter of 2017.
+The most recent external review was completed in the final quarter of 2017 by Grant Thornton, in accordance with the Corporate Governance Code requirement for an external review no less than every three years.